Logo

 AI shifts security from reactive to proactive:

-• Continuously improving security controls based on new data
+• Continuous improvement of security controls based on threat landscape evolution

 Key Performance Indicators: